 We will discuss how the board of directors, management, shareholders and external auditor should interrelate, how individual goals and external pressures influence individuals, and how their decisions impact a corporation’s success or failure.

-Students will be introduced to the framework for corporate governance in the US and compare it to current practices in Germany, China, and Japan.
-We will gain an understanding of recent SEC, NASDAQ and NYSE regulations related to corporate governance.
+Students will be introduced to the framework for corporate governance and ethics in the US and compare it to current practices in other countries.
+We will gain an understanding of recent OECD guidelines and discuss in detail SEC, NASDAQ and NYSE regulations related to corporate governance.

-Students review recent corporate governance failures and learn about best practices.
-In the last class, we will simulate the roles of the Board, management and auditors in a real world case.
+We will review recent corporate governance failures and learn about best practices.
+We will not just focus on US events but include numerous international failures as well.
+In the final class, we will simulate the roles of the Board, management and auditors in a real world case.